nishakuvalekar25/Budget_Buddy/README.md

 ## Table of Contents
 1. Download the APK
 2. Features
+3. Demo
-3. Installation
+4. Installation
-4. Usage
+5. Usage
-5. Bug Reporting
+6. Bug Reporting
-6. Contact
+7. Contact

 ## Download the APK
 📥 Get the latest version of BudgetBuddy by downloading the APK from [Here](https://drive.google.com/file/d/1pgkWO0p-qbtFY6iD_wN3i93YEN8Zsmn5/view?usp=sharing).
-Install it on your Android device to unlock a world of multimedia conversion possibilities.
+Install it on your Android device to find solution for effortlessly tracking your daily expenses and incomes.

 ## Features
 ✨ **Expense Tracking** : Allows users to input and categorize their daily expenses, including the amount spent, category (like food, transportation, entertainment), date, and additional notes.